anandbn/sfdc-env-replace/README.md

 - `-t` or `--testmode` : This will store the original XML files in a `.bkup` before processing the rules.
 It's good to use this when you are testing your configurations.
 - `-v` or `--debug` : To log additional details when executing.
 - `-n` or `--rulename` : If you want to execute just of the rules in your YAML file vs. all.
 If this parameter isn't included all rules are executed.
+- `-e` or `--environment` : The environment value to be used when replacing values.
+The value here should match what is in the YAML file.

 ### Replace Configuration YAML Specification